1 Corinthians 1:1-2:5 Comments by Stephen Ricker

 * 1 Corinthians 1:1 "Paul, called to be an apostle of Christ Jesus by the will of God, and our brother Sosthenes,"

-* "Paul" -Paul persecuted the church until Jesus called him to service for God.
-He traveled through Ephesus while returning to Jerusalem and Antioch on his second missionary trip.
-(Acts 18:18-21).
-Others had already preached the gospel there.
-(Acts 18:24-27, 19:1) During his third missionary trip Paul stayed there over two years (53-55 A.D.) using it as a missionary base for the rest of Asia minor.
+* "Paul" -Paul persecuted the church until Jesus called him to service for God over a decade before this letter was written.
+During his third missionary trip Paul stayed in Ephesis over two years (53-55 A.D.) using it as a missionary base for the rest of Asia minor, including Corinth.
 (Acts 19:10) Ephesus was the capital of the area.
-At the end of his third missionary journey Paul was arrested in Jerusalem and taken as prisoner to Rome (Acts 23:23-26:32).
-During the time Paul was in house arrest and wrote this letter.
+At the end of his third missionary journey Paul went to Jerusalem where he was arrested and taken prisoner.
+He would be sent Rome which took several years (Acts 23:23-26:32).
+During that time Paul was in house arrest and wrote this letter.
 See the Introduction for the time frame and more background information.

-* Apostle Paul, through his letters and influence to Luke's Gospel contributed most to the New Testament.
+* Apostle Paul, through his letters and influence to Luke's Gospel, contributed more writings to the New Testament than any other.

 * 1 Corinthians Chapter 1 Overview.